 Michelle T. Dellino is the Managing Attorney of Dellino Law Group.
 The firm was founded by her and on her belief that there is, very simply, a solution to every problem.
-Her personal practice focuses on complex family law matters including high conflict cases; committed intimate relationships, high asset divorce, cases involving business owners, IT, and medical professionals; domestic violence family law; and preparing cohabitation, prenuptial, and postnuptial agreements.
+Her personal practice focuses on complex family law matters including high conflict cases; committed intimate relationships, high asset dissolution, long-term marriage dissolution; cases involving business owners, IT, and medical professionals; domestic violence family law; and preparing cohabitation, prenuptial, and postnuptial agreements as well as estate plans.
 Both a trained mediator and former criminal trial attorney, she has the skills and experience to take a case anywhere it needs to go, whether that is a creative settlement or intensive courtroom litigation.
-As managing attorney, she oversees the firm's legal work and is involved in all of the firm's cases on some level.
-Along with her younger brother and COO, Tony Dellino, she also oversees the day to day operations of Dellino Law Group.
+As managing attorney, she oversees the firm’s case management and is involved in all of the firm’s cases on some level.
+Along with her younger brother and COO, Tony Dellino, she oversees the day to day operations of Dellino Law Group.

 Who I Am